grscheller/dotfiles/README.md

 This project contains the infrastructure I use to maintain and install my Fish, Bash, and Sh based environments.
-The same configuration files are designed to be shared across multiple POSIX based operating systems.
+The same configuration files are designed to be shared across multiple more or less, POSIX based operating systems.

-Installs into `$HOME` from cloned repo.
+Installs into your `$HOME` directiors from cloned repo.

-## Features and Design Choices
+## Design Choices

-* Clone and install on the computers you use
-* Use as a starting point for your own version
-* Will work on most, more or less, POSIX compliant computers
 * Same POSIX `.profile` used by all POSIX compliant shells
 * Fish is not POSIX compliant shell
 * Designed for maximum portability